Last Update vor 4 Monaten

 A Quick Response (QR) code is a machine-readable matrix barcode that can contain different types of information.
-On the seedtrace platform, we use QR codes to embed the link to a product’s page so that customers only need to scan the QR code with their phone and are automatically routed to your product’s page in their browser.
+On the seedtrace platform, we use QR codes to embed the link to a product page so that customers only need to scan the QR code with their phone and are automatically routed to your product page in their browser.

-There are lots of great ways to engage your customers using QR codes: From integrating the QR code with your package designs, like Conflictfood does (more on that in the following paragraph), to using the QR code on marketing materials, like at our PeaceKitchen event.
+There are lots of great ways to engage your customers using QR codes: From integrating the QR code into your packaging designs, like Conflictfood does (more on that in the following paragraph), to using the QR code on marketing materials, like at our PeaceKitchen event.

 Our customer surveys and market research has shown that QR codes increase customer engagement tremendously.

 Best practices for QR code placement:

 - Tell customers what to expect when they scan.
 For example, “Scan me to see my journey” on fashion products or “Scan me to see the farm I come from / how I'm produced locally” for food.

 - Do not invert QR code colors: The background of your QR code should be in a lighter color than the foreground.

 - Pick QR code colors that make for a good contrast (e.g. black and white).

 - Keep some margins around the QR code and aim for a high resolution when printing.